 Human Relations Area Files (HRAF) is internationally recognized in the field of cultural anthropology.
-Founded in 1949 at Yale University, HRAF is a membership-supported nonprofit organization comprised of universities, colleges, and research institutions.
+Founded in 1949 at Yale University, HRAF is a membership-supported nonprofit organization comprised of universities, colleges, libraries, and research institutions.
 Its mission is to promote understanding of cultural diversity and commonality in the past and present.
 To accomplish this mission, HRAF produces scholarly resources and infrastructure for research, teaching and learning, and supports and conducts original research on cross-cultural variation.

 HRAF publishes encyclopedias in conjunction with major reference publishers.
 Although HRAF Press no longer publishes current titles, back copies are available.
 HRAF also distributes monographs on demand (see publications).